zsofiasomlai/pbx-group-security/content/challenges/risk/RI-BN-breach-notification.md

 area      : risk
 ---

-Write an GDPR breach notification letter to one of the EU Regulator (for example ICO in the UK) with a breach notification for (at least) one of the following scenarios:
+Write an GDPR breach notification letter to one of the EU Regulators (for example the ICO in the UK) with a breach notification for (at least) one of the following scenarios:

  - 1024 PhotoBooks and cards sent to the wrong recipient
  - Customer's Usernames and Passwords available to download in S3 bucket (via exposed API key and Secret)